-Participation: Participation grades are based on not only regular attendance, but on participation in class discussions.
+Participation: Participation grades are based on not only regular attendance, but on participation in class discussions, engagement in in-class activities, and, from time to time, the completion of in class reading quizzes and other exercises.
 There will be many opportunities for us to discuss the core themes of this class, and I do expect all students to contribute.
 The larger academic setting and this course, in particular, requires an open, inclusive, and engaging learning environment in which students feel comfortable expressing their own opinions as well as being exposed to opinions, cultures, viewpoints, and personal experiences different from their own.
 With this in mind, students are expected to engage one another with respect, courtesy, and sensitivity both inside and outside of this classroom.
+Keep in mind that participation is worth 25% of your total grade.